onap/sdc/docs/onboardingpackages.rst

 How does SDC determine which package type is being onboarded
 ------------------------------------------------------------
 SDC onboarding processes each of the package types differently.
-SDC determines which package type is being onboarded, and hence which logic to use, based on the following
+SDC determines which package type is being onboarded, and hence which logic to use.

+If the ETSI SOL001 v2.5.1 model is selected during onboarding, SDC will always threat the package as a `ETSI SOL004 Tosca CSAR Package`_.

+If the SDC AID model is selected during onboarding SDC will determine the package type based on the following.

 First SDC checks the extension of the package.
 If the package extension is *.zip* then the package is treated as a `Heat package`_ or `Basic Helm package support for CNF`_.